-Whether or not you worked with Worldwide Migration Partners on your original E-3 application, we would be happy to assist in your E-3 renewal wherever you plan to submit the application.
-Our team follows E-3 visa policy trends, timing issues, and closely monitors the E-3 visa as we are the largest US immigration law firm in Australia.
+Whether or not you worked with Worldwide Migration Partners on your original E-3 application, we would be happy to assist in your E-3 renewal or extension, wherever you plan to submit the application.
+Our team follows E-3 visa policy trends, timing issues, and closely monitors the E-3 visa as we are the most up to date US Immigration Law firm in Australia.

 About The Author